 On those special days when family members gather, it’s important to capture lovely photographic images to build memories.
 Snapshots are fun, but for birthdays, anniversaries, holidays, family reunions, and other important occasions a portrait can be a framed keepsake everyone will want.
+To get that all-important money shot, make sure that you visit the dentist, like this Dentist in New York for example beforehand so your smile is clean and fresh.
+As good as it is to have a great photo, your oral hygiene should be equally as important.
+Who doesn’t want to have a family portrait that shows everyone’s perfect smile?
 You might think taking a portrait at home is difficult, but a few tips will help you achieve a beautiful outcome with the “wow” factor.

 What You Need – Other than your camera, there are a few accessories that will make portrait photography much easier.
 A sturdy tripod is essential, especially if the photographer wants to be part of the image.
 A mini tripod is also helpful placing the camera on a high surface to shoot down.
 Another important item is a wireless remote shutter release.
 Even with a tripod, there can be some camera movement when the shutter is depressed, which is eliminated when a remote release is used.
 Other accessories that make home portrait photography easier include a remote flash for when you need a little extra light that is not aimed at your subject’s face.
 A light meter is also very helpful to get accurate readings for both ambients and flash conditions.
 A long lens is quite flattering to facial features, and a focal length between 70mm and 200mm is a good size.